calblueprint/constitution/README.md

-# The Constitution of Blueprint, Technology for Non-Profits
+# The Constitution of Blueprint, Technology for Nonprofits

 The documents [`Current_Constitution.md`](Current_Constitution.md) and [`Current_Bylaws.md`](Current_Bylaws.md) shall be the source of truth for Blueprint's Constitution and Bylaws.
 Should there be any discrepancies between the markdown and PDF versions, the markdown version should be referenced.